vo-hong-thanh/RSSALib/README.md

 In this usage, we first load the biochemical model by calling the 'loadModel()' method, whose input is the file contians the description of the model.
 The model is then executed by invoking the 'runSim()' method of the simulator.
 All the simulation algorithms in RSSALib implemented these two methods, defined in the interface 'IAlgorithm'.
 These moethods have signatures:
 > public void loadModel(String modelFilename) throws Exception

-which parses the model in 'modelFilename'.
+which parses the model in parameter 'modelFilename'.
 An exception will be thrown if error occurs during the parsing.

 > public Hashtable<String, Vector<Double> > runSim(double simTime, double logInterval, boolean isWritingFile, String outputFilename) throws Exception;

 executes the simulation and returns a list of vectors containing snapshots of the state at logging points.
 It requires four parameters:
- 1. the simulation time: the maximum time the simulation algorithm will advance the model to.
+ 1. 'simTime': the maximum time the simulation algorithm will advance the model to.
- 2. the logging time: the interval when the simulation is recorded
+ 2. 'logInterval': the time interval when the simulation is recorded
- 3. the isWritingFile: whether the ouput will be written to file
+ 3. 'isWritingFile': whether the ouput will be written to file
- 4. the outputFilename: name of the file to write to if isWritingFile is true An exception will be thrown if if error occurs during simulation.
+ 4. 'outputFilename' name of the file to write to if 'isWritingFile' is true

+An exception will be thrown if if error occurs during simulation.

 ## Further readings and references: